 -Perry Parks, US Army helicopter pilot, Vietnam War

 PTSD causes a vast and complex set of symptoms that demand a solution, and the Department of Veterans Affairs (VA) — which is charged with providing medical care for veterans — fights PTSD with a multi-pronged approach that involves psychotherapy and a tightly scheduled cocktail of benzodiazipenes, opiates, antidepressants, and mood enhancers.
 Each of these addresses a fraction of the total symptoms but comes with a host of side effects, including sleep disturbance, anxiety, and suicidal tendencies—some of the same effects of PTSD the cocktail aims to treat.

-Could marijuana be the solution America's vets have been waiting for, and if so, why does the federal government continues to stand in the way?
+If marijuana be could be the solution America's vets have been waiting for, and if so, why does the federal government continue to stand in the way?
 "I fully admit that I participated in this for years, pummeling these veterans with all kinds of FDA-approved meds," Dr. Suzanne Sisley, a PTSD researcher, told me over the phone.
 Last year, the University of Arizona fired Sisley just after she received federal approval to study the effects of cannabis on PTSD, and she recently re-established the pursuit with funding from the state of Colorado, where recreational marijuana is legal.

 Sisley sees great promise in pot as a PTSD treatment, even if she once employed conventional pharmaceutical remedies.
 "I'd have them on ten to 12 different meds, each to treat one of these active target symptoms," she said.
 "These veterans would be completely useless because they were so riddled with side effects and drug interactions.
 The notion that there could be a single plant that could manage the entire myriad of PTSD symptoms...
 Well, that would be an incredible breakthrough."